Sugar Coated Fried Dough Recipe

 • Gradually add the dry ingredients to the wet ingredients, mixing with a wooden spoon or a stand mixer fitted with a dough hook.

-• If using a stand mixer, knead on medium low speed for 5-7 minutes.
-If kneading by hand, turn the dough out onto a lightly floured surface and knead for 8-10 minutes, until smooth and elastic.
+• Turn the dough out onto a lightly floured surface and knead for 5-7 minutes, or until smooth and elastic.

 5. First Rise:

-• Lightly oil a large bowl.
-Place the dough in the bowl, turning it to coat with oil.
+• Place the dough in a lightly oiled bowl, turning to coat.

 6. Shape the Dough:

-• Once the dough has doubled, punch it down gently to release any air.
+• Once the dough has doubled, punch it down to release any air.

-• Cut the dough into desired shapes using a cookie cutter or a sharp knife (squares, rectangles, circles, etc.).
+• Cut the dough into desired shapes using a doughnut cutter, biscuit cutter, or a knife (squares, rectangles, or circles).

-• Place the cut dough pieces onto a baking sheet lined with parchment paper.
+• Place the cut dough pieces on a baking sheet lined with parchment paper.

-• Cover loosely with plastic wrap or a towel, and let them rise for another 20-30 minutes.
-This will make the fried dough even lighter.
+• Cover them with a clean kitchen towel and let them rise for another 30 minutes.

 8. Fry the Dough:

-• Carefully drop the dough pieces into the hot oil, a few at a time, being careful not to overcrowd the pot.
+• Carefully drop the dough pieces into the hot oil, a few at a time, making sure not to overcrowd the pot.

 • Fry for 2-3 minutes per side, or until golden brown.